 It’s no secret.
 Americans have a lot of stuff.

 Whether you’re moving or need more room for your ever growing pile of possessions, there are times when finding some extra storage space is essential.
 You may drive past a storage facility every day on your way to work, but you’ve likely also seen storage sheds for sale.
-When looking for a place to hold your items, it pays to consider the benefits and drawbacks of each option.
+When looking for a place to hold your extra household items, it pays to consider the benefits and drawbacks of each option.

 Use the following criteria to determine if a storage shed or a storage unit is a better fit for your needs.